 The College provides extensive dates and times for registration.
-New students can register after corresponding with a faculty or staff advisor.
-Returning students may register by logging onto Northern on the Web (NOW) after corresponding with an academic advisor.
-Information on a students' academic advising team is listed on their student portal.
+All students must obtain a Registration Ticket from a Campus Service Center prior to meeting with the advising center or their faculty advisor.
+New students can register after meeting with the Advising Center Counselors.
+Returning students may register by logging onto Northern on the Web (NOW) after meeting with their academic advisor and obtaining their alternate PIN.
+Information on a students' academic advisor is listed on their student portal.

 Registration is the admission "ticket" into classes.
 Registration must be completed prior to entry into the class.
 In some unusual instances, an instructor may permit a student to participate in one class session during the first week of classes prior to completion of registration.
-After the first week, participation by a non-registered student requires written authorization from the Provost for a specified temporary period.
+After the first week, participation by a non-registered student requires written authorization from the Vice President of Student Services for a specified temporary period.